California Psalms

 facing this inhuman perfection

-and the unshaken weight of jutting rearing crags
+and the anchored weight of jutting rearing crags

-stationed to hear the din of the planet soar in fatal blindness
+to hear the din of the planet soaring in fateful blindness

 with no sense of me or even waves or crags